 As the name indicates, the lean development model aims at eliminating from the process everything that doesn’t add value to the product.
 This results in what could be termed a ‘lean’ process.
 In lean development, these are the best practices that you should follow:

 Identifying values in a project could be tricky- especially if the end product has multiple features.
 The ideal method then is to break down the project into small units of tasks.
 Each task could in turn have sub-tasks that branch out from them.
 Once you do this, it becomes easy to identify the value of each of the tasks and sub-tasks.

 This will also help you gain a greater understanding of how the workflow is arranged.
 Further, you could easily identify those tasks that are of insignificant value.
 This makes it easy to eliminate them from the workflow.

 In the previous section, we touched upon the aspect of eliminating unwanted tasks from the workflow.
 This is one way in which waste could be reduced in an agile project that follows the lean development model.
 Another way is to eliminate meetings that add little value to the workflow.
 You could also cut out documentation which doesn’t aid the development of the product.

 Constant improvement of the product being developed is one of the key tenants of lean development.
 And that’s to be adhered to strictly.

-One way to achieve such an ever-evolving improvement throughout the different iterations of agile product development is to ensure that the requirements from the product are clearly communicated to the team.
-Another thing of importance is conveying to team members the guidelines they should follow during the product development process, including the guidelines they should adhere for effective communication with each other.
+One way to achieve such an ever-evolving improvement throughout the different iterations of agile product development is to ensure that the requirements of the product are clearly communicated to the team.
+Another thing of importance is conveying to team members the guidelines they should follow during the product development process, including the guidelines they should adhere to for effective communication with each other.
 This helps them achieve the maximum results with little in the way of waste.

 Noble as those objectives are, Extreme Programming wouldn’t be successful unless you adopt certain best practices.
 Let’s now look at these.